 Exam procedures: All exams are required.
-I will drop the lower of the first two exams.
 All exams will be completed on BB and will be multiple choice.
 If you have a technical difficulty with the exam, you will have a second opportunity to take and submit it.
 This option is only for technical issues.
 The second submission will be the submission that counts towards your grade.